 To create a review stage:

-- On the DISCO home page, in the main menu, click Manage Review Stages.
+- In the DISCO main menu, click Manage Review Stages.

 - On the Review Stages page, click Create New.

-- In the New Stage box, enter a name for the new review stage and then click Create.
+- In the New review stage box, enter a name for the new review stage and then click Create.

 Common review stages include: